ismetacar/ertis/readme.md

 - `endpoint_prefix`: Endpoint Prefix for registered api endpoint (string must be unique and startswith '/')
 - `methods`: Define the allowed methods for registered api endpoint (Must be a string array and items must be HTTP methods)
 - `resource_name`: This parameter must be unique.
 Used for resource name.
 (For mongodb collection name etc.)
-- `ressource_service`: Write your resource service.
+- `resource_service`: Write your resource service.
 You can use the default generic service ErtisGenericService If you don't have any service
 - `allow_anonymous`: You can set True or False for the api endpoint authorization requirement (Must be boolean)

-Then setup the registered api like below on same rest.py file.
+Then setup the registered api like as below on same `rest.py file.

 ```python
 def setup_api(app):